KQM-git/TCL/docs/evidence/combat-mechanics/tech/glide-cancel.md

 Method 2 wavedash: [Imgur](https://imgur.com/wfqHnGO)

 **Significance:**
-Requires precise positioning, only a limited number of attacks gain any frame advantage, and requires climbing and standing on a geo construct, which greatly limits what enemies this can even work on.
+Requires precise positioning, only a limited number of attacks gain any frame advantage, and requires climbing and standing on a Geo construct, which greatly limits what enemies this can even work on.
 Nonetheless, it's a Venti-less way to wavedash (though a bit slower), and could potentially find niche uses for certain content.